-The Brooks Beasts Team is a Seattle-based pro running team, led by coach Danny Mackey, specialises in distances from 800m to 5000m and includes athletes from all around the world.
+The Brooks Beasts Team is a Seattle-based pro running team, led by coach Danny Mackey, specializes in distances from 800m to 5000m and includes athletes from all around the world.
 Inspiring you beyond your run and pursuing dreams is what the team is built for.

 2. Running can improve your muscle and bone strength

-When you run, you're putting big muscle groups to work, like your glutes, hamstrings and quads, making them all stronger and more useful during everyday activities.
+When you run, you're putting big muscle groups to work, like your glutes, hamstrings, and quads, making them all stronger and more useful during everyday activities.
 The most obvious bodily beneficiary to staying in stride are your legs.
 They stand the most to gain from regular runs.
 They are also the most vulnerable to injury, so it's important to take care of them while you're training.
-Brooks Beasts athletic trainer Sarah Bair focuses on three key mechanisms to help runners avoid injury: soft tissue elasticity, joint mobility and muscle activation.
+Brooks Beasts athletic trainer Sarah Bair focuses on three key mechanisms to help runners avoid injury: soft tissue elasticity, joint mobility, and muscle activation.

 Another advantage of running is strengthening your bones.
 Because running is a weight-bearing exercise, it helps stress and rebuild your bones, which is especially important as you age and start losing bone mass.